rfay/ddev/docs/content/users/configuration/config.md

 ## `disable_http2`

-Whether to disable http/2 listen in `ddev-router`.
+Whether to disable HTTP/2 listen in `ddev-router`.

 | Type | Default | Usage
 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can be `true` or `false`.

-When `true`, nginx will not listen for http/2, but just use http/1.1 SSL.
-(Some browsers don’t work well with http/2.)
+Only available with legacy `router: nginx-proxy`, not the default `router: traefik`.
+When `true`, the router will not listen for HTTP/2, but use HTTP/1.1 SSL.
+(Some browsers don’t work well with HTTP/2.)

 ## `disable_settings_management`